wso2-extensions/esb-connector-ethereum/README.md

 # Ethereum EI Connector

-The Ethereum [Connector](https://docs.wso2.com/display/EI640/Working+with+Connectors) is a decentralized platform that runs smart contracts.
+The Ethereum is a decentralized platform that runs smart contracts.
+The Ethereum [Connector](https://docs.wso2.com/display/EI640/Working+with+Connectors) allows to access the Ethereum blockchain.

 ## Prerequisites